ironscar/unreal-engine-dev-starter/docs/sculpting.md

 - `Dam Standard (BDS)` is good for grooves/seams and is subtractive by default
 - `Curve Tubes (BCX)` is good for inserting curved tubes into mesh useful for things like dreadlock hair
   - once inserted, tubes can only be edited using this brush until a new tube is inserted
+  - to commit a tube, click anywhere on base mesh
+  - thereafter, everything on mesh is masked so unmask if you want to do other things

 ---